loganisitt/IFTTT-Xcode/README.md

   * Enable Run and Choose `xcode_finished.sh` script
 5. In `Xcode -> Preferences -> Behaviors -> Build -> Fails`
   * Enable Run and Choose `xcode_finished.sh` script

+## Logging
+Your username, project name, date, and build time will be logged to `buildlog.csv` for each build.

+Using `builds.sh`, you can see the total, average, and longest build times in `buildlog.csv`.

+The log can be filtered using the project name and the date.

+Examples:

+* Build times for every build in the log
+> ./builds.sh

+* Build times for SomeProject
+> ./builds.sh -p SomeProject

+* Build times on March 5, 2017
+> ./builds.sh -d 2017-03-05

+* Build times for SomeProject on March 5, 2017
+> ./builds.sh -p SomeProject -d 2017-03-05